xamarin/mini-hacks/XamarinMobile/README.md

 Create a new project in Xamarin Studio and add the Xamarin.Mobile framework from the Component Store.
 Use the Xamarin.Mobile `Geolocator` class to display the user's latitude and longitude.
 Use the Xamarin.Mobile `MediaPicker` class to activate the camera and display a photo captured by the user.

+### Requirements
+* iOS - requires device to work Camera example

-### Walkthrough
+### Walkthrough (iOS) Difficulty: Easy

-* In Xamarin Studio, Create a new single-view iOS project called `XamarinMobileComponent`
+* In Xamarin Studio, Create a new single-view storyboard iOS project called `XamarinMobileComponent`

 * Using Xamarin Studio's built-in Component Store, add the free Xamarin.Mobile component to your project